eugenia1984/form_learnbydoing_devcode.la/README.md

 ## What I did 🚀
 _I create a short form, where the user must complete: <br/>
-Name, Last Name, Telefono and Email. <br/>
+Name, Last Name, Telephon and Email. <br/>
 I added a submit bottom and stylished a bit with CSS._

 ## Build it with 🛠️